AleMorales9011/ForgeWare/src/04-Containerization.md

 # Docker Engine vs Docker Desktop

 Docker Engine is a lower-level tool, geared towards system administrators.
-On the other hand, Docker Desktop provides a user-friendly interface and additional tools for developers.
+On the other hand, Docker Desktop provides developers with a user-friendly interface and additional tools.

 # Installing Docker Engine